QUOPA/Matrix/README.md

 * Hiding non interface functions and relate friendship
 * arithmetic + assignment such as +=, -=
 * Detailed To Do list ...

+# Limit
+The original work was for practicing programming skills, so some codes could not be the optimal for numerical calculations.